glvnst/minica/README.md

+# minica

-Minica is a simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
+[Minica[(https://github.com/jsha/minica) is a simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
 It automatically generates both a key and a certificate when asked to produce a certificate.
 It does not offer OCSP or CRL services.
 Minica is appropriate, for instance, for generating certificates for RPC systems or microservices.

+## NOTE!
+Please see [the official minica repo - jsha/minica](https://github.com/jsha/minica) rather than relying on this fork.

 On first run, minica will generate a keypair and a root certificate in the current directory, and will reuse that same keypair and root certificate